 “Patients report significant pain relief, but pain can be subjective,” says Bennett.
 “So the most compelling data has been related to how the device has impacted patients’ quality of life.”

 Bennett says it has also been important to evaluate how the system affects patients’ abilities to wear prosthetics without any pain.
-“It can be used pretty early after amputation, helping patients be more active and adapt more quickly to prosthetics,” she says.
+“The SPRINT System is designed to be used early after amputation, in an attempt to help patients be active earlier and adapt faster to prosthetics,” she says.